 Our morning begins with a short drive to Lake St Lucia where we join a cruise and take in this world-class wilderness area, separated from the Indian Ocean by a massive dune system.
 Hugging the lush KwaZulu-Natal coastline we head south to the tropical city of Durban, watching field upon field of sugar cane swaying in the breeze like natures version of the Mexican wave.
 KwaZulu-Natal is the hub of South Africa’s sugar industry for both national and international markets.
 Check into your hotel just before lunch (own account).
 While away the afternoon at leisure, or you may decide to enjoy an optional afternoon Durban City Tour (own account).

 Accommodation: Protea Hotel Edward or similar.

-Day 8 - Port Elizabeth / Knysna (BD)
+Day 8 - Gqeberha (formerly known as Port Elizabeth) / Knysna (BD)